JerryYan97/Vulkan-Samples-Dictionary/docs/source/entryLevel/1-09_InitDescriptorSet.rst

 **Keywords:** ``VkInstance``, ``Debug Layer``, ``VkPhysicalDevice``, ``VkDevice``, ``VkPipelineLayout``, ``VkBuffer``, ``VkDeviceMemory``, ``Descriptor Set``, ``Uniform Buffer``.

-**Link to Repo:** `1-09 InitDescriptorSet <https://github.com/JerryYan97/Vulkan-Samples-Dictionary/tree/master/Samples/1-10_InitPipelineLayout>`_.
+**Link to Repo:** `1-09 InitDescriptorSet <https://github.com/JerryYan97/Vulkan-Samples-Dictionary/tree/master/Samples/1-09_InitDescriptorSet>`_.

 Introduction
 -------------
-This is a simple example used to illustrate how to create a ``Uniform Buffer`` and connect it to its descriptor and then link the descriptor set to the pipeline layout.
+This is a simple example used to illustrate how to create a ``Uniform Buffer`` and connect it to its descriptor.
 It would print the first physical device's device name.

 An Example Output